 Monitoring Locations

 Monitoring Locations are the locations where a sample is collected.
-A monitoring location can be deleted but the data will not be removed from the database.
+A monitoring location can be deleted but the data associated with it will not be removed from the database.
 It will still be available but will no longer be displayed by default.
 The fields for a monitoring location are: